Fluxx1922/Furk-Ultra/README.md

 # Furk-Ultra
 Furk Ultra is a executor with a built in scripts

-# Important:  Make sure u run Bypass.bat before launching the Furk Ultra to prevent from getting kicked or banned
+## Important:  Make sure u run Bypass.bat before launching the Furk Ultra to prevent from getting kicked or banned

 If your struggling to download click [here](https://github.com/CdIkEXPLOIT/Furk-Ultra/archive/refs/heads/main.zip) to download

-Tuturiol:
+📁 〢 Tuturiol
 1) Click on code (green)
 2) Download ZIP
 3) Extract the ZIP file